The below short story originally appeared in American Crime Magazine.

 A half-hour later, a car pulled into the lot and three men got out.
 One was Waverly, who Clarke knew as “Jackie the Weasel.”
 He didn’t know the other two men.

 The driver, whose name was Bill Rourke, was a tall burly man with dark curly hair.
 The other man, another tall one, had light hair and a muscular build.
-This was Harry Ryan, the leader of the burglary crew.
+This was Denny Ryan, the leader of the burglary crew.
 The three men ushered Clarke back into the warehouse.

 “You look like a tough guy.
 Are you a tough guy?”
 Ryan asked Clarke.